 Guests were shown artist’s impressions of the new education building, student accommodation and refurbishment of the existing Owen Theatre.

 Speakers included Dame Esther Rantzen DBE who spoke passionately about her personal experience of deafness and the importance of specialist Deaf education in the UK.

 Guests included representatives from some of the largest charitable trusts, key figures from the media including the BBC’s health correspondent Hugh Pym and individual supporters such as the owner of the Daily Express and OK Magazine Richard Desmond, whose father became suddenly deaf when he was a child.

-One year on from purchasing the site and the main build for the New Deaf Academy in Exmouth begins.
+One year on from purchasing the site and the main build for the New Deaf Academy in Exmouth has begun.

 A £250,000 New Deaf Academy Appeal is launched.

 Over 30 businesses, organisations and sports clubs in Exmouth host events to support the first Exmouth Deaf Awareness Week.